Research April 2017 | Volume 125 | Issue 4

-Are Fish Consumption Advisories for the Great Lakes Adequately Protective from Chemical Mixture?
+Are Fish Consumption Advisories for the Great Lakes Adequately Protective against Chemical Mixtures?

-Background: North American Great Lakes are home to more than 140 types of fish and are famous for recreational and commercial fishing.
-However, presence of toxic substances has resulted in issuance of fish consumption advisories typically based on the most restrictive contaminant.
+Background: The North American Great Lakes are home to > 140 types of fish and are famous for recreational and commercial fishing.
+However, the presence of toxic substances has resulted in the issuance of fish consumption advisories that are typically based on the most restrictive contaminant.

-Objectives: We investigate if these advisories, which typically neglect existence of a mixture of chemicals and their possible additive adverse effects, are adequately protective of health of humans consuming fish from the Canadian waters of the Great Lakes.
+Objectives: We investigated whether these advisories, which typically neglect the existence of a mixture of chemicals and their possible additive adverse effects, are adequately protective of the health of humans consuming fish from the Canadian waters of the Great Lakes.

-Results: About half of the advisories presently issued are potentially not adequately protective.
-Of the Great Lakes, the highest percentage of advisories affected would be in Lake Ontario if an additive effect is considered.
-Many fish, which are popular for consumption such as Walleye, Salmon, Bass and Trout, would have noticeably more stringent advisories.
+Results: Approximately half of the advisories currently issued are potentially not adequately protective.
+Of the four Great Lakes studied, the highest percentage of advisories affected are in Lake Ontario if an additive effect is considered.
+Many fish that are popular for consumption, such as walleye, salmon, bass and trout, would have noticeably more stringent advisories.

 Conclusions: Improvements in the advisories may be needed to ensure that the health of humans consuming fish from the Great Lakes is protected.
-In this region, total PCB and mercury are the major contaminants causing restriction on consuming fish, while dioxins/furans, toxaphene and mirex/photomirex are of a minor concern.
+In this region, total polychlorinated biphenyls (PCBs) and mercury are the major contaminants causing restrictions on consuming fish, whereas dioxins/furans, toxaphene, and mirex/photomirex are of minor concern.
 Regular monitoring of most organochlorine pesticides and metals in fish can be discontinued.

 Received: 21 March 2016